On this page

 %ispromoted()

-Operates on nodes and ports.
-Finds all the nodes/ports that are promoted as an input or output (connected to the graph’s input or output node).
-It also finds nodes and ports in nested subnets that are promoted up the chain to the top-level graph input or output node.
+Finds the nodes that are promoted as inputs or outputs (connected to the graph’s input or output node).
+It also finds nodes in nested subnets that are promoted up the chain to the top-level graph input or output node.

 %properties(<property_name>, [<value>])